oracle-livelabs/database/global-microservices-springdata-nosql/introduction/introduction.md

-Learn how Oracle NoSQL Database can provide a delightful developer experience with features such as predictable single-digit millisecond latencies, Global Active Tables, and deep integration with VS Code, IntelliJ, and Eclipse.
+Learn how Oracle NoSQL Database can provide a delightful developer experience with features such as predictable single-digit millisecond latencies, Global Active Tables, and deep integration with VS Code and IntelliJ.
 One can simply use the Oracle Cloud Infrastructure (OCI) Code Editor.

 This lab is based on data Catalog used by a Movie Stream application.
-This lab walks you through the steps ....
+This lab walks you through the steps to create tables in Oracle NoSQL Database Cloud Service (NDCS), load data into the database, and perform basic queries.
+In addition, you learn how to create an application using Oracle NoSQL Database SDK for Spring Data and Spring Data REST.

+Spring Data REST is part of the umbrella Spring Data project and makes it easy to build hypermedia-driven REST web services on top of Spring Data repositories.
+Spring Data REST builds on top of Spring Data repositories, analyzes your application’s domain model and exposes hypermedia-driven
+HTTP resources for aggregates contained in the model.

+Finally, boost your applications with Oracle NoSQL Global Active Tables - *Simplicity Hides Complexity*.
+Oracle NoSQL Database Cloud service offers a Global Active Tables feature, an active/active set of table replicas across a choice of cloud regions, for local read and write performance of globally distributed applications.
+Global Active Tables provide businesses with data synchronization and built-in conflict resolution of business application data even when data is written simultaneously to any participating regional table replica.

 _Estimated Workshop Time:_ 90 Minutes